titemov/Python-music-bot/README.md

 # About
-Multiserver python-based discord bot.
+Multiserver python-based discord bot for YouTube videos.
 This bot have dynamic music queue and support playlists up to 250 tracks.
-Everything that yt-dlp can process this bot can too.
+Everything that yt-dlp can process this bot can too, but it is recommended to use YouTube videos ONLY.

 __STILL WIP__
 ## Requirements